Junkers Jumo 004: Technical description and testing

 One interesting feature of the 004 was the starter, designed by the German engineer Norbert Riedel, which consisted of a 10 hp 2-stroke flat engine behind the intake nose-cone.
 A hole in the front of the cone gave access to a manual pull-start if the electric starter motor failed.
 Two small gasoline/oil mix tanks were fitted within the upper perimeter of the annular intake's sheet metal housing for fuelling the starter.
 The Riedel was also used for starting the competing BMW 003 engine, and for Heinkel's more advanced HeS 011 "mixed-flow" compressor design.

 The first production model of the 004B weighed 100 kg less than the 004A, and in 1943 had passed several 100-hour tests, with a time between overhauls of 50 hours being achieved.

 Later in 1943 the 004B version suffered turbine blade failures which were not understood by the Junkers team.
 They focused on areas such as material defects, grain size and surface roughness.
 Eventually, in December, blade-vibration specialist Max Bentele was once again brought in during a meeting at the RLM headquarters.
 He identified that the failures were caused by one of the blades' natural frequencies being in the engine running range.
 His solution was to raise the frequency, by increasing the blade taper and shortening them by 1 millimetre, and to reduce the operating speed of the engine from 9,000 to 8,700 rpm.

 It was not until early 1944 that full production could finally begin.
 These sorts of engineering detail challenges for the 109-004-series of jet engine designs, formed the setbacks that were the principal factor delaying the Luftwaffe's introduction of the Me 262 into squadron service.

-Given the lower-quality steels used in the 004B, these engines only had a service life of 10–25 hours, perhaps twice this in the hands of a careful pilot.
+Given the lower-quality steels used in the 004B, these engines had a service life of only 10–25 hours, perhaps twice this in the hands of a careful pilot.
 Another shortcoming of the engine, common to all early turbojets, was its sluggish throttle response.
 Worse, too much fuel could be injected into the combustion chambers by moving the throttle too quickly, causing the temperature to rise too far before the airflow increased to match the increased fuel.
 This overheated the turbine blades, and was a major cause for engine failures.
 Nevertheless, it made jet power for combat aircraft a reality for the first time.

 The exhaust area of the engine used a a variable geometry nozzle known as a plug nozzle.
 The plug was nicknamed the Zwiebel (German for onion, due to its shape when seen from the side).
 The plug moved about 40 cm (16 inch) fore-and-aft, using an electric motor-powered rack-and-pinion, to change the exhaust cross-sectional area for thrust control.

 The Jumo 004 could run on three types of fuel: